lazaruskon/Mental-Health-in-the-American-Tech-Industry/README.md

 <h1>Data Source</h1>

-You can find the original datasets [here](https://www.kaggle.com/osmihelp/datasets).
+You can find all datasets use for this project [here](https://www.kaggle.com/osmihelp/datasets).

 Original Source: [OSMI - Research](https://osmihelp.org/research.html).